tardate/LittleModelArt/README.md

-# 134 Little Model Art Projects
+# 135 Little Model Art Projects

-> Latest addition:sparkles: [Squadron Commander Lord Flasheart](./projects/RAF/LordFlasheart) - Woof!
-The legend of Squadron Leader The Lord Flasheart.
-An Elan13 Miniatures bust with a Fokker Dr.1 from Airfix.
+> Latest addition:sparkles: [Homecoming](./projects/RAF/Homecoming) - A little vignette featuring figures from ICM and a Lancaster and Spitfires from Pit-Road.

 Just my personal collection of scale modelling, miniatures, and art projects.